Approximate Modularity Revisited: Improved Lower Bounds

 \end{enumerate}

 \begin{claim} $f$ is tightly 2-linear. \end{claim}

 \begin{claim} $f$ is 2-modular. \end{claim}

-The proofs of Claims \ref{cla:tight-2-linear} and \ref{cla:2-modular} appear in Appendix \ref{appx:lower}.
-The proof of the latter claim is based on an analysis of selected cases, which are proven to be sufficient to establish $\epsilon$-modularity for $f$ due to its symmetry properties.
-This completes the proof. \end{proof}
+The proofs of Claims \ref{cla:tight-2-linear} and \ref{cla:2-modular} use the tool of $(k,M)$-symmetric set functions introduced in Section \ref{sub:k-M-symm}.
+In particular, the proof of the latter claim is based on an analysis of a subset of selected cases, which are proven to be sufficient to establish $\epsilon$-modularity for $f$ due to its symmetry properties (see Lemma \ref{lem:shortcaseanalysis}).
+The proofs of the claims appear in Section \ref{sub:claims}, thus completing the proof of Theorem \ref{thm:lower1}. \end{proof}